wechicken456/RIPv2_Shrub/README.md

 ### Description

-The shim sits between the pcap file we use as an interface for twig and the real network.
+The shim sits between the pcap file we use as an interface for shrub and the real network.

-The shim uses a direct forwarding mechanism, so we can only talk to things on the same local machine as the shim/twig.
+The shim uses a direct forwarding mechanism, so we can only talk to things on the same local machine as the shim/shrub.
 It also only forwards ipv4 packets which are

 - In the pcap file, from the network that file represents,and destined to something not on that network